Coinductive control of inductive data types: Conclusions Vista

 In future work, we will present similar meaningful interpretations for other endofunctors of our theory.
 Our future plans involve incorporating features, such as $C$-initial algebras, of this new enriched theory into concrete programming languages like Haskell or Agda.

 We also seek to extend the results of \cref{example: terminal C-initial algebra} into more general settings and provide conditions for the existence of the terminal $C$-initial algebras.
 We will also develop more robust theory from \cref{theorem: mixed enriched GF over F}.
 Our partial algebra homomorphisms remain total functions: it would be interesting to develop a theory that encodes maps that are partial both as a function and as algebra homomorphisms.
-Lastly in \cref{example: further list of examples}, when we considered the constant functor at an object $A$, we must choose a commutative monoid structure on $A$.
+Lastly in \cref{example: further list of examples}, when we consider the constant functor at an object $A$, we must choose a commutative monoid structure on $A$.
 What if we had two different monoidal structures on $A$?
-There are other such choices that are needed in \cref{example: further list of examples}.
+There are other such choices that are needed in \cref{example: further list of examples}, for instance in our motivating example of W-types.
 We seek to understand how these choices interact with one another.